Echo Park Restaurants

 1538 Sunset Blvd., Echo Park

 About a year ago, we caught wind that the team behind Wolf & Crane, our favorite downtown Japanese whisky bar, was overhauling the Lost Knight, an Eastside LA institution.
 The new place revealed itself, after a lot of excited anticipation, as Adamae, an unexpectedly unique—and stunning—bistro serving dinner (and soon brunch).
 What sets Adamae apart: its solid menu and prices.
 Come here with a date for incredible wine and food—whipped goat cheese and homemade crackers, shaved vegetable crudités with tzatziki, juicy bone-in roast chicken with the crispiest skin—and leave having spent around $50.
 That's an anomaly in LA.
 But don't let that keep you from letting the bill swell.
 Everything on this menu is worth trying.
-Finish your meal and head next door to Lowboy, from the same owners (and the second half of the former Lost Knight space), to round out your night with a craft beer.
+Finish your meal and head next door to Lowboy, from the same owners (and in the second half of the former Lost Knight space), to round out your night with a craft beer.

 1356 Allison Ave., Echo Park